 by anthony on 09/14/10 at 3:40 pm

-Most websites with large navigation menus overwhelm users by showing them too many menu items at once.
-This happens when the user rolls their mouse over a dropdown menu and a bunch of links appear.
+Most websites with large navigation menus overwhelm users by showing them too many items at once.
+This happens when the user opens a dropdown menu in the navigation.
 The more choices you give your users, the longer it’ll take them to make a decision.
 You don’t want users spending a lot of time in your menu figuring out where to go.
 You want them spending their time on your page content.
 If you want to simplify your navigation, dropdown menus are not the answer.
 Here are some better ways to do your navigation.

 Show Sub-Navigation Items After Click

 There is no need to show users all of your main and sub-navigation items at once.
 This is overwhelming and does not help the user make sense of a website’s content structure.
 You want the user to have a sense of how the website is laid out.
 You also want them to make a decision as soon as possible so that they can start engaging with your website.
 To do this, only show your main navigation items first.
 Once they have clicked a main item, use the sidebar to show them your sub-navigation items.

 This approach allows the user to get to content in a progressive manner so that they’ll know exactly how to get back to that spot again if they need to.
 Taking them to the main item page first also allows the user to see other content of that general category that they normally would not see had they jumped to a sub-item immediately.
 Main item pages are great for showcasing the most popular content for a category.